Online and Distance Education in Canada - FAQ

 - You need to stay home in order to care for someone in your family

 - You have health challenges that limit your ability to attend classes on-campus

 - You simply want a more flexible way to study for a new career or for advancement in the one you already have

 What Are the Main Advantages of Online Training?

 The largest benefit is the convenience it affords.
 It gives people of different ages, backgrounds, and circumstances the chance to pursue their educational aspirations and stay competitive in the job market.
 That's because it can provide:

-Scheduling flexibility—Online learning can make it much easier to arrange your life in a way that allows you to participate in social events with your friends or family.
+- Scheduling flexibility—Distance education can make it much easier to arrange your life in a way that allows you to participate in social events with your friends or family.

-How Do Online and Distance Learning Courses Work?
+How Do Online and Distance Education Courses Work?